 Spinal stenosis is a progressive condition that starts out with minor symptoms and may eventually cause severe pain and discomfort.
 At Premier Wellness Group, Dr. Patrick King and his team can create a treatment plan to help manage the pain and allow you to remain as active as possible, while your body receives the medical chiropractic therapies it needs to heal fully.
 If you live in Cape Coral, Florida, or the surrounding areas, and have back or neck pain, call the office or go online to schedule an appointment as soon as possible.

 Spinal stenosis is a condition in which the small holes in the bones of your vertebrae begin to narrow, impinging on the spinal cord nerves that travel through them.
-It is often considered a natural part of the aging process, as wear and tear cause bone spurs to develop on vertebral bones.
+It is often considered a natural part of the aging process, as wear-and-tear causes bone spurs to develop on vertebral bones.
 Herniated discs, thickened ligaments, or trauma can also cause spinal stenosis symptoms.

 Spinal stenosis can occur anywhere along the spinal column.
 If it affects your lower back, it is called lumbar stenosis.
 If the problem is in your neck, it’s called cervical stenosis.